 How to support someone with anxiety or depression

-When you sense a change in a friend or loved one’s behaviour it can be hard to determine the cause.
-Sometimes we get so caught up in our own busy daily routine that we forget to check in with the people we care about to see if they’re doing okay.
+When you sense a change in a friend or loved one’s behaviour it can be hard to figure out what’s going on or what to do.
+Life gets busy, and sometimes we’re so caught up in our own lives that we forget to check in and see how our mates or loved ones are really doing.

 Counsellor Lisa Bondarenko says we’re generally good at providing immediate support after a recent death, relationship breakdown, health issue or redundancy, but are often unaware depression and anxiety can surface many months or even years after a stressful event.